dotnet/docs-maui/docs/user-interface/controls/label.md

 ```

 In this example, the `Text` property is set to the HTML string that's inlined in the `CDATA` section.
 This works because the `Text` property is the `ContentProperty` for the <xref:Microsoft.Maui.Controls.Label> class.

-> [!IMPORTANT]
-> Displaying HTML in a <xref:Microsoft.Maui.Controls.Label> is limited to the HTML tags that are supported by the underlying platform.

 ## Decorate text